RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Will Fortin.md

 - Kris: Interview, passed
   - He did really well in most areas.
 He struggled some on the differences between display:inline-block & float: left in CSS and for loop in JS

+### 7/15/15
+- Kris: Twitter project, passed
+  - he had to fix the append from the header, but was able to do that right away.

 # M4